nzscripps/laravel-snowflake-api-driver/TESTING.md

 class SnowflakeServiceIntegrationTest extends TestCase {
     use TestDataManager;

     /** @test */
     public function it_executes_simple_query()
     {
         $result = $this->service->ExecuteQuery('SELECT 1 as TEST');

         $this->assertCount(1, $result);
         $this->assertEquals(1, $result->first()['TEST']);
     }
 }
 ```

+## Common Issues and Solutions

+1. **Multiple SQL statements**: The Snowflake API driver only supports executing one SQL statement at a time.
+Split multiple statements into separate `ExecuteQuery` calls.

+2. **Case sensitivity**: Snowflake object names are typically uppercase by default.
+Use uppercase names in your queries (e.g., `SELECT * FROM SNOWFLAKE_API_TEST_TABLE`).

+3. **Schema permissions**: Ensure your configured user has permissions to create and drop tables in the specified schema.

+4. **Authentication errors**: Verify that your private key and passphrase are correctly formatted.
+Remember that newlines in private keys must be preserved.

+5. **Table name conflicts**: If your schema already contains tables that might conflict with test tables, you can modify the `getTestTableName()` method in `TestDataManager` to customize the test table name.

 ## Improvements and Optimizations